GuanQunMu/IonTrap-WIPM/README.md

 3. GeYi Ding     -PhD Student at WIPM, CAS
 2. Kamran Rehan   -PhD at WIPM, CAS

-If you have any question or you want to be a developer, please contact Guanqun Mu: **guanqun_mu@whu.edu.cn**
+If you have any question using it or have any suggestion, please contact Guanqun Mu: **guanqun_mu@whu.edu.cn**

 ## 1. Introduction